If you're thinking of adding more character and charm to your existing ceiling, you may be wondering "how do you make drop ceiling tiles look better?"

-Would you like to add more character and charm to your existing ceiling?
 Chances are you have been playing around with the idea for some time, but have not managed to roll up your sleeves and get to work.
-Maybe you have not found a cheap alternative or maybe you just do not know where to start!
-In this video you will see the BEFORE and AFTER effect of using affordable PVC Ceiling Tiles over existing Armstrong Ceiling Tiles.
+Maybe you have not found a cheap alternative or maybe you just don't know where to start!
+In this video, you will see the BEFORE and AFTER effects of using affordable PVC Ceiling Tiles over existing Armstrong Ceiling Tiles.

 - Contact Concrete